Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 Now regarding the curse over Hurin’s family I’ll say this.
-For reasons that will expounded upon in the profiles, I feel that the family’s’ end is less fate and more bad choices on their part.
-Vala and elves are capable of getting impressions about the future, but nothing in the stories indicates a forcing of will upon any of them, with the exception of Niniel.
-Now That I have said that, let’s begin.
+For reasons that will expounded upon in the profiles, I feel that the family’s end is less a matter of fate and more the result of bad choices on their part.
+Vala and Elves are capable of getting impressions about the future, but nothing in the stories indicates a forcing of will upon any of them, with the exception of Nienor.
+Now that I have said that, let’s begin.

 A Warrior's Life

 The Silmarillion tells the tale of the First age of Middle-Earth from the perspectives of the Elves and angelic Valar and Miar.
 Humans eventually came into the story in the middle of the ages-long conflict between the Elves of the land of Beleriand, and the renegade Valar, Morgoth.
 At the time of their arrival from the east, they were less civilized, but the Elves eventually taught them civilization and in return, many humans went to war on their part.
 The Elves gave portions of land to their Human allies and the younger race created their own ruling houses.
 And in return, the Humans would act as auxiliary forces to the main Elven armies.